In today’s uncertain workplace, finding certainties to plan around is like seeing a lighthouse piercing through the fog.

 The future of work is already here, and as it has been since the first caveman picked up a rock and used it as a hammer—it’s tech.

 So what does this mean, practically?

-It means tech is driving, or being driven by, what we’ve identified as the top shifts for future work: The flexible work model, the Artificial Intelligence (AI) business model, the rising gig economy, the need for continuous improvement and upskilling, and a greater emphasis on workers’ mental health.
+It means tech is driving, or being driven by, what we’ve identified as the top shifts for future work: the AI business model, the flexible work model, the rising gig economy, the need for continuous improvement and upskilling, and a greater emphasis on workers’ mental health.